Q: About some Sarracenia cultivars

 Some nice Sarracenia cultivars are

 described below.
-This list is not complete, but it does have some plants I am particularly fond of.
+This list is not complete--not at all--but it does have some plants I am particularly fond of, or that are

 Pure species cultivars